HSE (Health, Safety, Environment)

 In working environments, the key issue for employers is first: to identify any hazard and, second: to minimise risk of exposure to such a hazard.
 Minimising risk of exposure may be as straightforward as following simple guidelines:

-We offer a range of publications with information for anyone involved in the transport and handling of bituminous products.
+To encourage the safe use of bitumen, Eurobitume offers a range of publications with information for anyone involved in the transport and handling of bituminous products.